NeuroTechX/ntx_slack_archive/opportunities.md

  >Thanks for all the suggestions.
 I'll be combing through them.
 I also have no issue with relocating for the summer, so I'm also looking for places I might apply

+10/10/2017 1:31 AM

+ **ray_cassani** :

+ >Hi everyone, *Smartstones*, now *:prose* translating nonverbal inputs such a to verbal communication, is "seeking for world-class partners, talented data scientist and software engineers to join [their] team in Toronto-California" Apply at: <http://www.smartstones.co/career>